Chris Jericho: Legacy

 Known for his over-the-top, rock star persona, Jericho has been described by multiple industry commentators as one of the greatest professional wrestlers of all time.
 (Note: Jericho has been named as one of the greatest professional wrestlers of all time by journalists for ProWrestling.net, the Pro Wrestling Torch, ESPN, the Miami Herald, TV Guide, Complex and Heavy, as well as by Chris Van Vliet and Peter Rosenberg.)
 Journalist Chris Van Vliet noted that his name is "always thrown around as the GOAT [greatest of all time], or at least one of the GOATs", with Van Vliet himself asserting that Jericho is "if not the best, certainly one of the best".
 Todd Martin of the Pro Wrestling Torch remarked, to agreement from editor Wade Keller, that Jericho is "one of the great wrestlers of all time" and in "a lofty category", while likening his oeuvre to those of WWE Hall of Famers Randy Savage, Ricky Steamboat, Ted DiBiase and Dory Funk Jr. Praised for his ability to continually evolve his gimmick, Jericho was dubbed by KC Joyner of ESPN as "wrestling's David Bowie".

 Various outlets have included Jericho in lists of the greatest wrestlers ever.
 (Note: Jericho has appeared in "greatest wrestlers" lists by outlets such as Sports Illustrated, IGN, Muscle & Fitness, Metro New York, and InsideSTL.)
 Baltimore Sun reporter Kevin Eck, who has also served as editor of WCW Magazine and a WWE producer, featured Jericho in his "Top 10 favorite wrestlers of all time" and "Top 10 all-around performers"—the former piece noting that Jericho is "regarded as one of the very best talkers in the business".
 Keisha Hatchett in TV Guide wrote that Jericho "owns the mic with cerebral insults" and is set apart from peers by "his charismatic presence, which is highlighted by a laundry list of unforgettable catchphrases".
 He was voted by Wrestling Observer Newsletter (WON) readers as "Best on Interviews" for the 2000s decade, coinciding with his 2010 induction into the WON Hall of Fame.
 Fans also named Jericho the greatest WWE Intercontinental Champion of all time in a 2013 WWE poll, affording him a landslide 63% victory over the other four contenders (Mr. Perfect, The Honky Tonk Man, Rick Rude and Pat Patterson).

 Chris Jericho's feud with Shawn Michaels and their series of matches, particularly their ladder match at No Mercy in 2008 received critical acclaim.
 Wrestling Observer Newsletter named their feud the "feud of the year" and the ladder match the "match of the year".
+Jericho was listed in the top 20 of both Sports Illustrated and IGN’s list of the greatest pro wrestlers of all time.
+Kerry Miller of Bleacher Report wrote "Jericho was one of the best trash talkers the WWE has ever had."